ByronDowney/neurodesk-cloud-platform-api/README.md

 data type: #TODO TALK WITH STEFFEN - SHOULD I BE DOING THIS The type of data contained in the input.
 Currently, the options are: "nifti", "dicom"

 modality: Currently, modality (e.g. T1, T2) is not enforced.
 This could be a feature to expand on in the future.

+#
+",
+    "command": "python run.py" at the end of the manifest file

+QMENTA the default, min, max can't be strings